 Should I dedicate mornings to the difficult tasks?

-Prioritising the difficult, tedious or tasks you don’t particularly like, early on in the morning will allow you focus on jobs you prefer and like in the afternoon.
-This will result in the rest of your day being more enjoyable.
-Working like this also prepares you for a more stress free life after work.
+Prioritising the difficult, tedious or tasks you don’t particularly like, early on in the morning will allow you to focus on jobs you prefer and like in the afternoon.
+This will result in the rest of your day is more enjoyable.
+Working like this also prepares you for a more stress-free life after work.

 You can get a tonne done in the early morning hours.